Lord Clement-Jones CBE

 He introduced and ensured the passage through the House of Lords of the 2003 Tobacco Advertising and Sponsorship Act and the Live Music Act 2012.

 Education, Charitable and Voluntary

-Tim is a former Chair of the Council of the School of Pharmacy, University of London (2008-12) before its merger with University College London, whereupon he was an external member of the Council of University College London and Chair of its Audit Committee from 2012-17.
+Tim is Chair of the Council of Queen Mary University of London and former Chair of the Council of the School of Pharmacy, University of London (2008-12) before its merger with University College London, whereupon he was an external member of the Council of University College London and Chair of its Audit Committee from 2012-17.

 He is a member of the Advisory Board of the College of Medicine and an Honorary Fellow of the School of Pharmacy, University College London.
-He is Chair of the Advisory Council of the Institute of Ethical AI in Education, led by Sir Anthony Seldon.
+He is Chair of the Advisory Council of the Institute for Ethical AI in Education, founded by Sir Anthony Seldon.

 Tim is a Council Member of the Heart of the City; Fellow of the Public Relations Consultants Association and Honorary Fellow of the Chartered Institute of Public Relations; he is a Governor of Haileybury and an Ambassador for Barts Charity.
 He is a former Trustee of the Barbican Centre Trust (2012-16) and former Chair of Crime Concern (1991-95).
 Until its merger with Macmillan Cancer Support in 2008, he was a Trustee of Cancerbackup, the UK cancer information charity founded by his late wife, Dr Vicky Clement-Jones FRCP.

 He is Patron of Attitude is Everything; Music Venue Trust and 2020Health.